 I had a chance to take in a cooking class given by a New Orleans chef who explained the secrets of making a good Jambalaya.
 Her mantra, “remember the holy trinity”, helped me to memorize this recipe:

 - The trinity of vegetables: onion, bell pepper and celery

-- The trinity of herbs: oregano, thyme and bay leaf
+- The trinity of herbs: oregano, thyme and bay leaves

 - The trinity of spices: red pepper (cayenne), black pepper, and white pepper